The Shareholders Madras Fertilizers Limited

 MARKET DEVELOPMENT & AGRO-SERVICE PROGRAMMES:

-Under corporate social responsibility to farming community the Marketing personnel hadcollected 6161 soil samples analysed and communicated the micro & macro nutrientrecommendations of various crops to farmers during the year.
+Under corporate social responsibility to farming community Marketing personnel hadcollected 4206 soil samples got analysed and communicated to the farmers about the micro& macro nutrient recommendations of various crops to farmers during the year.

 ISO 9001 / 14001